 How to Create an FX Risk Management Strategy

-DON'T PANIC - in times of uncertainty, it is important to remember that you can only control what you can control and having an effective FX risk management strategy can help alleviate a lot of the anxiety when transacting overseas.
+HOWEVER, THERE IS NO NEED TO PANIC - In times of uncertainty, it is important to remember that you can only control what you can control, and having an effective FX risk management strategy can help alleviate a lot of the anxiety when transacting overseas.

 FX Risk Management Strategy Checklist

 The first step in managing FX risk is quantifying it.
 Is it material?
 Will it harm my business or investors?
 One of the most common measures is Value at Risk (VaR).
 VaR is an attractive measure because it is easy to understand.
 In essence, it asks the simple question - ‘‘How bad can things get?’’.

 In other words, the VaR states the maximum possible loss at a given confidence level.
-For example, a VaR of $1M means that 90% of the time your losses will not exceed $3M in a one-month period.
+For example, a VaR of $3M means that 90% of the time your losses will not exceed $3M in a one-month period.

-Assuming that market returns are normally distributed, you can use the volatility of the historical market returns to calculate your VaR.
+Assuming that market returns are normally distributed (Fig. 1), you can use the volatility of the historical market returns to calculate your VaR.
 Historical simulation is one popular way of estimating VaR.
 It involves using past data as a guide to what will happen in the future.

-In the next column, calculate the log returns (this normalizes the data).
+In the next column, calculate the log returns (which will help normalize the data).

 Use the Excel function stdev(log returns) to calculate the standard deviation (= volatility).

-Convert this daily volatility to annual by multiplying by sqrt(252).
+Convert this daily volatility to monthly by multiplying by sqrt(21).

 Finally, using the Excel function normsinv(90%), calculate the number of std deviations of the desired confidence, multiply by the volatility and the size of the exposure.

 Most firms will have set a “Budget Rate” (aka planning rate), which is a conservative estimate of the future exchange rate.
 It’s used to set prices in local currency and estimate future revenues or returns in the firm’s reporting currency.
 Depending on the firm’s margins or expected returns, an additional buffer may be added.
-This is the rate that needs protecting - if it’s breached, then the risk manager will experience liquidity problems.
+This is the rate that needs protecting - if it’s breached, the risk manager will experience liquidity problems.
 This is where hedging is useful.
 A budget rate should be achievable through hedging.

-It is important to remember that your main responsibility is to your shareholders and that you are paid to import widgets, grow revenues or provide investment returns.
+Reminder: Your main responsibility is to your shareholders, and you are paid to import widgets, grow revenues or provide investment returns.
 Currency speculation is unlikely to be a part of your strategy.
 Outperformance is welcomed, but generally not the policy objective.